 - 1) pension benefits from a pension scheme with periodic disbursements, cf. section 39(1) and disbursements of a capital sum under section 39(3) and (4) to the owner, owner's spouse or partner, including divorced spouse and issue, step-children or issue of step-children, - 2) benefits from annuity insurance for pension purposes, cf. section 40, to the insured person in accordance with the terms of the scheme on disbursement in instalments and payment of instalments after the death of the insured person, provided that a benefit clause specifies that the instalment benefits are to be paid to the spouse or cohabiting partner of the insured person, including divorced spouse or issue, step-children or issue of step-children, and - 3) pension from a pension scheme with periodic disbursements, cf. section 39(1) and disbursements of capital sums under section 39(3) and (4), and payment from annuity insurance for pension purposes, cf. section 40, to the owner's divorced spouse where the benefits accrue to the spouse under division of community property. - (2) Payments by instalment from an insurance covered by section 40 are subject to income tax regardless of whether the payments are made to persons other than the persons referred to in subsection (1), para.
-2.

-- (3) Disbursements from a pension scheme with periodic benefits that is terminated prematurely and is set up in a pension fund or in a life or pension insurance company which is not registered in Greenland are subject to income tax, cf. however section 43(5). - (4) Disbursements from annuity insurance that is terminated prematurely and is set up in a life or pension insurance company which is not registered in Greenland are subject to income tax, cf. however section 43(5). - Section 43.-(1) Own or employer's contributions to public service pensions and the Labour Market Supplementary Pension Fund are disregarded in the taxable income. - (2) Periodic benefits from the schemes specified in subsection (1) are included in the taxable income. - (3) In calculating the taxable income, accrued interest on pension schemes in Danish banks and similar institutions covered by the Act on taxation of pension schemes (lov om beskatning af pensionsordninger m.v.), Part 1, and amounts deposited in the Employees Capital Pension Fund are disregarded. - (4) In calculating the taxable income, employer's contributions to pension schemes for public servants which are designed as annuity insurance, instalment savings for pension purposes, index insurance, index savings, endowment insurance and capital pension schemes are disregarded provided the scheme is mandatory for the employee and was set up before commencement of tax liability.
-However, where the selected scheme is taxable under section 50 and 53A of the Pension Tax Act (pensionsbeskatningslov), the employer's contribution shall not be disregarded. - (5) In calculating the taxable income, the value of pension schemes terminated prematurely is not included provided the schemes are covered by the Pension Tax Act, Part 1. - Section 44.-(1) Yields on life insurance and pension schemes not covered by section 39 or section 40 are included in taxable income.
-The income tax liability lies with the owner or the person who is entitled to the insurance benefits after the death of the owner.
-The yield is calculated as the difference between, on the one hand, the capital value of the insurance at the income year-end plus disbursements during the year and, on the other hand, the capital value of the insurance at the beginning of the income year plus contributions during the year.
-A negative yield on an insurance policy shall only be offset against positive yields on the same insurance in the following 5 income years in accordance with the rules in section 30(1). - (2) Disbursements from life insurance policies covered by subsection (1) are not included in taxable income, with the exception of periodic benefits.
+2. - (3) Disbursements from a pension scheme with periodic benefits that is terminated prematurely and is set up in a pension fund or in a life or pension insurance company which is not registered in Greenland are subject to income tax, cf. however section 43(5). - (4) Disbursements from annuity insurance that is terminated prematurely and is set up in a life or pension insurance company which is not registered in Greenland are subject to income tax, cf. however section 43(5). - Section 43.-(1) Own or employer's contributions to public service pensions and the Labour Market Supplementary Pension Fund are disregarded in the taxable income. - (2) Periodic benefits from the schemes specified in subsection (1) are included in the taxable income. - -(3) In calculating the taxable income, accrued interest on pension schemes in Danish banks and similar institutions covered by the Act on taxation of pension schemes (lov om beskatning af pensionsordninger m.v.), Part 1, and amounts deposited in the Employees Capital Pension Fund are disregarded. - -(4) In calculating the taxable income, employer's contributions to pension schemes for public servants which are designed as annuity insurance, instalment savings for pension purposes, index insurance, index savings, endowment insurance and capital pension schemes are disregarded provided the scheme is mandatory for the employee and was set up before commencement of tax liability.
+However, where the selected scheme is taxable under section 50 and 53A of the Pension Tax Act (pensionsbeskatningslov), the employer's contribution shall not be disregarded. - -(5) In calculating the taxable income, the value of pension schemes terminated prematurely is not included provided the schemes are covered by the Pension Tax Act.
+Part 1. - 44.
+When determining the taxable income, the return on life insurance policies and pension schemes is included.